KIT-TVA/Vari-Joern/docs/Configuration.md

 - `keep_intermediary_files`: Specifies, whether Sugarlyzer should omit cleaning intermediary files after the analysis has finished.
   - Optional, `false` by default
-- `relative_paths`: Should absolute or relative paths be used in the resulting report file.
+- `relative_paths`: Should absolute or relative paths be used in the resulting report file?
   - Optional, `false` by default